- Tekken 1 (for tropes on Paul, Nina, Yoshimitsu, Gun Jack, Anna and Heihachi)

-- Shout Out/Take That: Starting in 5, one of Hwoarang's victory quotes is "Don't you have any special moves or something?"
+- Shout-Out/Take That!: Starting in 5, one of Hwoarang's victory quotes is "Don't you have any special moves or something?", said while proceeding to sit down on his defeated opponent.
 However, given that he lives in a world where an entire family has access to supernatural powers and quasi-deities and aliens make up the roster on occasion...

-- Stalker Without A Crush: His rivalry Jin tends to come across as this.
+- Stalker Without a Crush: His rivalry with Jin tends to come across as this.